 sudo service iptables save # RHEL/CentOS

-SELinux Policies (RHEL/CentOS/Fedora)
+SELinux Configuration (RHEL/CentOS/Fedora)

 # Allow Home Assistant to bind to port 8123